RedisLabsModules/graphicsmagick/README.md

 ### Prerequisites

-* {libGraphicsMagic.so} and header should be installed (ubuntu: apt-get install libgraphicsmagick1-dev), tested with version 1.3.23
+* libGraphicsMagic.so and header should be installed (ubuntu: apt-get install libgraphicsmagick1-dev), tested with version 1.3.23

 ### Bulding the module